Michael-Mazar/BCI4ALS/README.md

 1. Open at terminal at the repository's directory
 2. Run `python -m venv venv` (creating a virtual python environement)
-3. Run `.\venv\Scripts\activate.bat`
+3. Run `.\venv\Scripts\activate.bat` (activating the environment)
-4. Run `pip install -r requirements.txt` to install the requirments in the virtual environment
+4. Run `pip install -r requirements.txt` (installing the requirments in the virtual environment)

 ## Pyton-Matlab integration

 ### Inter-process integration
-The Python GUI communicates with Matlab via TCP/IP: the Matlab runs a server to which the GUI client sends requets
+The Python GUI communicates with Matlab over TCP/IP: the Matlab runs a server to which the GUI client sends requets
 ### Intra-process integration
 For Python classification, we call Python functions directly from Matlab.
 Please read the `README.md` file in the `/classification` directory

 -----

+### % TODO: replace/update/add their instructions with ours
+### Examples for files requiring documentation: `feature_engineering`, `filter_trials.m`, etc...

 This part of the code is responsible for recording raw EEG data from the headset, preprocess it, segment it, extract features and train a classifier.